azullah/Getting_Cleaning_data/README.md

 =========================================
 - 'README.txt'
 - 'summary.tx'  Summary of the mean and standard deviation features by student ID and activity (including postural transitions)
--'summary_names.txt' - List of column names and their descriptions (codebook) -'run_analysis.R' - R script to summarize the data -'activity_labels.txt' - List of activities and postural transitions (1 to 12) -'features.txt' - List of 561 features measured in the input data -'features_info.txt' - Descriptions of the 561 features
+- 'summary_names.txt' - List of column names and their descriptions (codebook)
+- 'run_analysis.R' - R script to summarize the data
+- 'activity_labels.txt' - List of activities and postural transitions (1 to 12)
+- 'features.txt' - List of 561 features measured in the input data
+- 'features_info.txt' - Descriptions of the 561 features

 Notes:
 ======